Marc Márquez: 2022: Further surgery

 Márquez finished sixth in both Texas and Portugal, fourth in Spain, sixth again in France, and tenth at Mugello.
-After the qualifying sessions were concluded in Mugello, Márquez announced to the media that he would undergo a fourth surgery on his right humerus at the Mayo Clinic to correct a 30-degree rotation of the bone.
-He was sidelined indefinitely beginning with the Catalan round, and replaced for all races by Honda test rider Stefan Bradl.
-Despite missing 5 of 11 races, Márquez remained the top Honda rider in the standings going into the season's summer break, the others left grappling with an increasingly fractious bike.
+After the qualifying sessions were concluded in Mugello, Márquez held a press conference to announce that he would undergo a fourth surgery on his right humerus at the Mayo Clinic to correct a 30-degree rotation of the bone.
+He was sidelined indefinitely, and replaced for all races by Honda test rider Stefan Bradl.
+Despite having missed five of 11 races, Márquez remained the top Honda rider in the standings going into the season's summer break.

 Márquez returned to the grid at the fifteenth round of the season in Aragon.
 He had made up seven positions from his starting place when championship leader Quartararo crashed into the back of Márquez's bike, taking Quartararo out of the race.
 Debris from Quartararo's bike stuck in Márquez's wheel, causing him to collide with Takaaki Nakagami, and Márquez too retired from the race.

 A week later, Márquez achieved the record-extending 91st pole position of his career in wet conditions in Japan.
 He had not taken pole in almost three years.
 He finished the race in fourth place.
-He recorded a fifth place finish in Thailand, then took Honda's second podium of the year at Phillip Island, where he narrowly lost out on victory to Álex Rins.
+He recorded a fifth place finish in Thailand, then took his 100th MotoGP podium at Phillip Island, where he narrowly lost out on victory to Álex Rins.
 He finished seventh in Malaysia, and crashed out of Valencia.
-In spite of not starting 8 of the 20 rounds, Marquez finished the season in thirteenth place with 113 points, more than double that of any of his Honda stablemates.
+In spite of not starting eight of 20 races, Marquez finished the season in thirteenth place with 113 points, more than double that of any of his Honda stablemates.

 2023: Fracture with Honda

 Márquez took his only pole position of 2023 at the season opener in Portugal.
 He also finished third in the first-ever MotoGP sprint race.
 However, in the main race, he crashed into Miguel Oliveira and received a double long-lap penalty to be served at the next race in Argentina.
 The crash left Márquez with a broken thumb that required surgery, and he withdrew first from Argentina, then from Texas, then from Spain.
 The FIM changed the wording of the penalty, ruling that it would instead be served at the next race Márquez was fit for.
-Honda challenged this contentious decision, and the FIM Court of Appeal allowed for the penalty's annulment.

-Márquez returned to racing in Le Mans, where he qualified in second place.
-During the race, he managed to put himself into a battle for second with Jorge Martín, but crashed at Turn 7 on the penultimate lap.
+Honda challenged this decision, and the FIM Court of Appeal allowed for the penalty's annulment.
+Márquez returned in Le Mans, where he qualified in second.
+He managed to put himself into a battle for second with Jorge Martín, but crashed at Turn 7 on the penultimate lap.
 At Mugello, Márquez again qualified in second, and again crashed out of the race, while chasing Luca Marini for third place.
 He was the third Honda rider, following Álex Rins and Joan Mir, to be sidelined by a crash that weekend.